cschweda/poker-hand-analyzer/README.md

 - Node.js 16.x or higher
 - NPM 7.x or higher, Yarn 1.22.x or higher, or PNPM 6.x or higher

-## How It Works

-The application visualizes a poker hand analyzer that uses clever bit manipulation to determine poker hands.
-Here's how it works:

-1. **Card Representation**

-   - Each card's rank is represented as a bit position (2-14, where 14 is Ace)
-   - Suits are represented as bit flags (1=♠, 2=♣, 4=♥, 8=♦)

-2. **Pattern Detection**

-   - Straights are detected by checking for 5 consecutive set bits
-   - Flushes are detected by comparing suit flags
-   - Pairs/Three-of-a-kind/Four-of-a-kind are detected using bit counting

-3. **Visualization**
-   - Each step of the analysis is shown with binary representations
-   - Set bits are highlighted to show which positions matter
-   - Explanations are provided for each operation

 ## Technical Details